readthedocs/readthedocs.org/docs/guides/manage-translations.rst

 Build documentation from up to date translation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When translators have finished their job, we want to update the documentation by pulling the changes from Transifex:
+When translators have finished their job, you may want to update the documentation by pulling the changes from Transifex:

 #.
 Pull up to date translations from Transifex: